Pros and Cons of Estate Sales

 Whether the items you are selling are from your own home or that of a loved one, it can be difficult for some to see other people go through your personal belongings.
 Holding an estate sale is particularly difficult when it's because of the passing of a loved one.
 You develop a deep emotional attachment to their items, and it can be challenging to deal with those emotions when you are grieving.

 Hence, many property owners hire an estate sale company, so family members are not required to be present during the event.
+The estate sales company will facilitate the event and they can price the items objectively based on the assessed market value of those products.
+With their expertise, you can ensure that you will be making a profit from those sales.

 - You Must Account for Time and Work